csviri/git-ops-actions/README.md

   Use this action to promote deployment between environments in your Ops Repository.
 For now, we support a model where branches in your Ops repository represents your environments.
-When we want to promote a deployment to the next environment (like from dev to prod or pre-prod), the action creates a pull request to the branch which represents the environment.
+When we want to promote a deployment to the next environment (like from dev to prod or pre-prod), the action creates a pull request between branches representing source and target environment.
 To describe this workflow put a `gitopsactions.yaml` file on the root of your Ops Repository.
 See the sample Ops repo
   here: https://github.com/csviri/git-ops-actions-sample-ops-repo